What's in beer?

 About QR codes

-QR codes on labels should link to ingredient and nutrition information.
-However, they may also link to marketing content.
+Many brewers now use QR codes to provide ingredient and nutrition information digitally.
+This approach is mandatory for wine and increasingly common for beer.
+However, QR codes may also link to marketing content.
 Make sure you're looking at the actual product information, not just promotional material.
+The information should be accessible without requiring an app download or account creation.

 Common allergens in beer